Merlin: Enabling Provocative Music Since 2008 - Merlin

 If independents are the provocateurs of music, then tech is our alter ego.
 Like independent music, tech can disrupt, defy, and can be a little dangerous.
 As a former 90s coder kid, a 2000s Flash designer, a tech lawyer, and an early member of the Facebook music team, tech has always been my parallel passion.

 Tech continues to be invaluable for music because the medium is continuously evolving.
-We’ve advanced from the Walkman to TikTok; from giant Pickering headphones to AirPods; from MTV to YouTube; from FM radio to the celestial jukebox on Apple, Deezer, and Spotify; from mixtapes to Pandora and SoundCloud; and from “sharing” as a concept, to Music Stickers on Instagram.
+We’ve advanced from the Walkman to Reels; from giant Pickering headphones to AirPods; from MTV to YouTube; from FM radio to the celestial jukebox on Apple, Deezer, and Spotify; from mixtapes to Pandora and SoundCloud; and from “sharing” as a concept, to Music Stickers on Instagram.
 It is easy to sense that this is just the beginning.
-TikTok has grown exponentially, while evolving the entire time.
 Snap is rapidly entering the space, Reels is expanding, Triller is spreading, and at least a dozen other companies are hungry to enter and alter the marketplace.

 With each turn of the technology wheel, with each great transformation in technology, independent music has been at the forefront.
 Merlin’s members and their artists are the ones who bring transcendence to transformation.
 And Merlin helps them express it through our digital partnerships.